darzouras/darzouras-gridsome-site/content/pages/uses.md

 title: Uses
 permalink: uses
 layout: layouts/Default.vue
+summary: A list of some of my current favs for work and play.
 header: /uploads/uses_header1.jpg
-summary: A list of some of my current favs for work and play.
 ---
 * Overcast for podcasts
 * Spotify Premium for music
 * Netflix, VRV for streaming videos
-* Day One for personal notes, journaling
+* Notion for personal notes, journaling
 * Notion for work notes, task organization

 ## Design + Development